Nuku Hiva Marquesas Islands, Tahiti And French Polynesia Travel Guide

 Nuku Hiva carries deep historical importance.
 It was a major center for ancient Marquesan culture.
 Powerful tribal confederations thrived in its fertile valleys, developing sophisticated societies and rich artistic traditions.

-Nuku Hiva is roughly 339 square kilometers (131 square miles), making it a significant Marquesan island.
+Nuku Hiva is roughly 339 a unit of area equal to a square with one-kilometer sides (131 square miles), making it a significant Marquesan island.
 Official languages include French, Tahitian, and Marquesan.
 The local currency is the CFP Franc (XPF), pegged to the Euro.

-Nuku Hiva operates on UTC-9:30 (Marquesas Time), distinct from Tahiti.
-The main entry point is Nuku Hiva Airport (NUQ), which receives domestic flights from Tahiti.
+The Largest of the marquesas islands runs on UTC-9:30 (Marquesas Time), distinct from Tahiti.
+The main entry point is The Largest of the marquesas islands Airport (NUQ), which receives domestic flights from Tahiti.
 International flights arrive at Tahiti Faa'an International Airport (PPT).
 The remote NUQ location necessitates a 4x4 and boat transfer to Taiohae.

 Through valleys and to waterfalls.